ErikBjare/KnowTree/README.md

 ### Core

  - User should be able to mark topics as `learned` (possibly on different levels such as basic or advanced) or `want to learn`.
- - The graph will highlight what the user needs to learn in order to learn what they want to in the end.
+ - The graph will highlight what the learner needs to learn in order to learn what they want to in the end.
    - Example: If I want to learn how to build rockets, I should mark the topic/goal "build a rocket" as `want to learn` and subsequently, the graph/tree will highlight what I need to know to get there (ballistic physics, orbital mechanics).
  - The graph should provide learning resources for the topics I want/need to learn.